Qianzhuang: Regional names for private banks in China

-Qianzhuang had a variety of regional names across China, these names differed from region to region and were sometimes included in the official name of the local company.
+Qianzhuang had a variety of regional names across China.
 The name qianzhuang was typically used for banks and bank-like institutions in the region around the lower Yangtze river.
 The terms yinhao and qianpu were more typically used in Northern China especially in cities like Beijing, Tianjin, Shenyang, Jinan, and Zhengzhou.
 In southern China qianzhuang was also often called qianju or qiandian (both of which could be translated as "money store").
 Meanwhile, all terms were used in the cities of Xuzhou, Hankou, Chongqing, and Chengdu.
 In Hankou alone the qianzhuang were referred to by a long list of aliases including qianpu, qianzhuo, qiantan, yinju, yinlou, yinpu, and yin lufang in the local archives.